Textualize/textual/docs/guide/actions.md

     ```{.textual path="docs/examples/guide/actions/actions03.py"}
     ```

-When you click any of the links, Textual runs the `"set_background"` action to change the background to the given color and plays the terminals bell.
+When you click any of the links, Textual runs the `"set_background"` action to change the background to the given color and plays the terminal's bell.

 ## Bindings